gracelang/language/standard.md

 String constructors are written surrounded by double quote characters.
 There are three commonly-used escape characters:

--   `` means the newline character
+-   `\n` means the newline character

--   `\
-    ` means a single backslash chracter
+-   `\\` means a single backslash character

--   `` means a double quote character.
+-   `\"` means a double quote character.

 There are also escapes for a few other characters and for arbitrary Unicode codepoints; for more information, see the Grace language specification.

-String constructors can also contain simple Grace expressions enclosed in braces, like this: `count = {count}` These are called string interpolations.
+String constructors can also contain simple Grace expressions[^1] enclosed in braces, like this: `"count = {count}."` These are called string interpolations.
 The value of the interpolated expression is calculated, converted to a string (by requesting its `asString` method), and concatenated between the surrounding fragments of literal string.
-Thus, if the value of `count` is `7`, the above example will evaluate to the string `“count = 7.”`
+Thus, if the value of `count` is `7`, the above example will evaluate to the string `"count = 7."`

 Strings are immutable.
 Methods like `replace(_)with(_)` always return a new string; they never change the receiver.